 - Meet with your school counselor a few times during the year.
 Talk about the colleges you are considering applying to.
 Get advice on local scholarships that you can apply for.
 Make sure to get any assistance you need in planning your senior year coursework.
 Also, talk about some of the activities you are involved in.
 The goal is to help your counselor get to know you so that when they write a letter of recommendation for your college applications, they will be able to communicate who you are to admissions reps.

-- Sign up for, and attend, college virtual information sessions and virtual college fairs.
+- Sign up for, and attend, college information sessions and college fairs, either virtually or in person.
 Follow the colleges you are interested in on social media.
 Some colleges will take into account your level of interest in their school.
-Attending info sessions and liking or following them on social media shows that you are interested in their school.
+Attending info sessions and liking or following them on social media, as well as opening and reading through emails they send shows that you are interested in their school.

-- Whether you take summer classes at community college, work a part-time job, have an internship, volunteer, do research, or grow a business you’ve developed, make sure you begin early to plan for what you will do the summer before senior year.
+- Whether you take summer classes at community college, work a part-time job, have an internship, volunteer, do research, help with younger siblings or elderly relatives, or grow a business you’ve developed, make sure you begin early to plan for what you will do the summer before senior year.

 - Continue to get good grades and take the most challenging classes that you can handle, such as AP and honors classes.
 Junior year grades are very important and the final ones that most schools will see when reviewing your application.